kylerbrown/bark/README.md

 - `bark-db` -- adds the metadata from a Bark tree to a database
 - `bark-convert-rhd` -- converts [Intan](http://intantech.com/) .rhd files to datasets in a Bark entry
 - `bark-convert-openephys` -- converts a folder of [Open-Ephys](http://www.open-ephys.org/) .kwd files to datasets in a Bark entry
+- `bark-convert-arf` -- converts an ARF file to entries in a Bark Root
 - `csv-from-waveclus` -- converts a [wave_clus](https://github.com/csn-le/wave_clus) spike time file to a CSV
 - `csv-from-textgrid` -- converts a [praat](http://www.fon.hum.uva.nl/praat/) TextGrid file to a CSV
 - `csv-from-lbl` -- converts an [aplot](https://github.com/melizalab/aplot) [lbl](https://github.com/kylerbrown/lbl) file to a CSV